Listen To This Article - Click Play

 Gatlinburg has the special distinction of hosting the first Independence Day parade in the nation!
 Starting at midnight on July 4th, this late night party rings in America’s Birthday with live music, colorful floats, and plenty of patriotic spirit.

-The Gatlinburg July 4th parade route will begin at traffic light #1 A on East Parkway.
-At traffic light #3, the parade will turn onto the downtown Parkway and continue until reaching traffic light #10 at Ski Mountain Road.
+The Gatlinburg July 4th parade route will begin at Baskins Creek Bypass on East Parkway, turning south onto Parkway at traffic light #3 and continuing until reaching traffic light #10 at Ski Mountain Road.

 We recommend showing up early because there are expected to be over 100,000 spectators at the parade!
 There is a city-owned parking garage next to Ripley’s Aquarium of the Smokies and another garage at traffic light #3.
 You’ll also find privately owned parking lots downtown.

 The River Raft Regatta brings hundreds of people to the Little Pigeon River in downtown Gatlinburg for an unmanned raft race.
 The competition is open to anyone who wants to buy or make their own raft.